Kindergarten Bat Activities and Lesson Plan Ideas!

 Literacy Skills and Center Ideas with a Bat Theme!

-Here are few fun bat-themed activities for your center time!
-Click on the center pictures to find the specific bat activity.
+Here are a few fun bat-themed activities for your center time!
+Click on the images to find the resources.

-In this center, students stamp the stages of the bat life cycle.
+In this center, students stamp the life of cycle of a bat.

 In this center, kindergarten students color the letters to match the color on the bat letters.
 Coloring is a great way to strengthen fine motor skills.

-Here are a few ideas for math centers!
+Here are a few of my favorite bat activities for math.

 in these different sets of bat printables, you will find a simple number sense activity and an addition activity.